-Facebook uses OpenGraph protocol to determine what information to show when a link to your site is shared.
-Any site can use OpenGraph tags to tell Facebook what information to show for a link, not just WordPress sites.
-If you are experiencing any issues with Facebook share links not displaying properly, their Object Debugger tool is the best place to look for help.
+Facebook uses OpenGraph protocol to decide which information will be shown when a link from your website is shared on Facebook.
+Any website can use OpenGraph tags to tell Facebook what information to show for a link.
+If you are experiencing any issues with links shared to Facebook not displaying properly, the Facebook Sharing Debugger tool is the best place to look for help.

 The scrape results that come up will show you the information Facebook was able to read from your site, based on the Open Graph tags.